ionelmc/python-aspectlib/docs/examples.rst

 There's no decorator for such in aspectlib but you can use any of the many choices on `PyPI <https://pypi.python.org/>`_.

-Here's one example with `profilestats <https://pypi.python.org/pypi/profilestats>`_:
+Here's one example with `profilestats`:

 .. code-block:: pycon